hygraph/hygraph-nextjs-blog-starter/README.md

 3. **Start building!**

-Install the dependencies and start the gatsby dev server:
+Install the dependencies and start the Next.js dev server:

 ```shell
 npm install